Sanyok6/rectilearn/README.md

 ## Setup

-This repository is used in the `npx create-turbo@latest` command, and selected when choosing which package manager you wish to use with your monorepo (PNPM).
+This repository is used in the `pnpx create-turbo@latest` command, and selected when choosing which package manager you wish to use with your monorepo (PNPM).

 ### Build

 To build all apps and packages, run the following command:

 ```
-cd my-turborepo
+cd reponame
 pnpm run build
 ```